parsa-epfl/cloudsuite/index.md

 <h1>Motivation</h1>

 <p>
 Cloud computing is emerging as a dominant computing platform for providing scalable online services to a global client base.
 Today's popular online services (e.g., web search, social networking, and business analytics) are characterized by massive working sets, high degrees of parallelism, and real-time constraints.
-These characteristics set scale-out applications apart from desktop (SPEC), parallel (PARSEC), and traditional commercial server applications.
+These characteristics set cloud services apart from desktop (SPEC), parallel (PARSEC), and traditional commercial server applications.
 In order to stimulate research in the field of cloud and data-centric computing, we have created CloudSuite, a benchmark suite based on real-world online services.
 </p>
 <p>
 CloudSuite covers a broad range of application categories commonly found in today's datacenters.
 The first release includes data analytics, data serving, media streaming, large-scale and computation-intensive tasks, web search, and web serving.
 The second release also includes graph analytics and data caching.</a>.